guneykeskin/Windows-11-Max-FPS-Optimization/README.md

 Go to Network Connections and double click the connection you use.
 Then go to properties, from there go to IPv4 settings.
-Then tick "Use the following DNS setver addresses:
+Then tick "Use the following DNS setver addresses".

 Since its 8.8.8.8 for me, here is what I wrote: